graph-massivizer/graph-optimizer/TESTING.md

     └── ...                 # Other BGOs and miscellaneous files

 ### Step 2: Specify input dag
 Define the input BGO DAG in JSON format.
 This DAG should include one or multiple BGOs and their dependencies.
+The BGO name should match the name of the BGO folder in the `models` directory.
+The dependencies should be specified as a list of BGO id's that the current BGO depends on.
 For instance, consider the following example with multiple BGOs and dependencies:
 ```JSON
 [
     {